-Access to all health care services was a reoccurring topic for discussion on our COMPASS Councils and community conversations.
+Access to all health care services was a reoccurring topic for discussion at COMPASS Council meetings and community conversations.
 This was especially true for mental health services and dental care access.
 Access could mean proximity to home, availability of public transportation to these areas, hours of operation, and/or the ability to utilize insurance at the most convenient or preferred health care institution.